ryemislam/single-gpu-passthrough-wiki/4)-Configuring-of-Libvirt.md

 **Note specific:**
 Linux Mint / Ubuntu / Popos!

-sudo usermod -a  -G kvm "you're username" sudo usermod -a  -G libvirt "you're username"
+sudo usermod -a  -G kvm "your username" sudo usermod -a  -G libvirt "your username"